jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 +5% damage for each other combatant engaged with the target

-+5% chance to hit while covered by smoke
++10% chance to hit targets with Wavering or worse morale

 **Ambidextrous**

-Consumables such as nets cost 1 fewer Action Points to use and build up 50% less Fatigue
+Consumables such as nets cost 3 Action Points to use and build up 50% less Fatigue

 </details>